 - A way for people to contact you

 This is the rather static part of your web presence.
 It’s static because once you put it out there, there’s little you’ll have to update unless significant changes occur in your bio or you produce new work.
-This article’s scope won’t cover the rest of your web presence, which includes your social networking and your blog.
+This article’s scope won’t cover the rest of your web presence, including your social networking and blog.
 I will discuss those in a future article.

 Should I Even Have an Author Website?